As Trump's stock market gains shrink, he says it will 'work out fine'

 Trump, who has repeatedly boasted on Twitter and to reporters of the stock market's performance in recent years, on Thursday played down the carnage wracking Wall Street.
 "We have a lot of things that we're working on with the financial markets, and it's going to work out fine," Trump told reporters.

 "You have to remember the stock market, as an example, is still much higher than when I got here.
 And it's taken a big hit, but it's going to all bounce back, and it's going to bounce back very big at the right time."
-The Dow Jones Industrial Average tumbled 8.4% on Thursday and was on course for its worst day since 1987 after Trump announced a sweeping move to restrict travel from Europe.
+The Dow Jones Industrial Average tumbled nearly 10% on Thursday, its worst day since 1987 after Trump announced a sweeping move to restrict travel from Europe.
 S&P 500 futures tumbled late on Wednesday, seconds after he announced the travel ban in a televised address.

 As of Monday, the recent sell-off had cost the average person in the United States about $16,000, mostly through retirement plans and not accounting for wealth disparities, according to a study.
-(Writing by Noel Randewich, reporting by Steve Holland in Washington, additional reporting by David Brunnstrom, editing by Megan Davies and Nick Zieminski)
+(Writing by Noel Randewich, reporting by Steve Holland in Washington, additional reporting by David Brunnstrom, editing by Megan Davies, Nick Zieminski and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)